Headphones: Supra-aural

 Supra-aural headphones or on-ear headphones have pads that press against the ears, rather than around them.
 They were commonly bundled with personal stereos during the 1980s.
 This type of headphone generally tends to be smaller and lighter than circumaural headphones, resulting in less attenuation of outside noise.
 Supra-aural headphones can also lead to discomfort due to the pressure on the ear as compared to circumaural headphones that sit around the ear.
 Comfort may vary due to the earcup material.

 Ear-fitting headphones

 Earphones

 Earphones are very small headphones that are fitted directly in the outer ear, facing but not inserted in the ear canal.
 Earphones are portable and convenient, but many people consider them uncomfortable.
-They provide hardly any acoustic isolation and leave room for ambient noise to seep in; users may turn up the volume dangerously high to compensate, at the risk of causing hearing loss.
+They provide hardly any acoustic isolation and leave room for ambient noise to seep in; users may compensate by turning up the volume, which, in a noisy environment, increases the risk of hearing loss.
 On the other hand, they let the user be better aware of their surroundings.
 Since the early days of the transistor radio, earphones have commonly been bundled with personal music devices.
 They are sold at times with foam or rubber pads for comfort.
-(The use of the term earbuds, which has been around since at least 1984, did not hit its peak until after 2001, with the success of Apple's MP3 player.)
+(The use of the term earbuds, which has been around since at least 1984, did not hit its peak until after 2001, with the success of the iPod.)